 Usual Adult Dose for Parkinson's Disease:

-Oral tablet: 5 mg twice a day at breakfast and lunch.
+Recommended dose: 5 mg orally twice a day

-Oral disintegrating tablet: 1.25 mg once a day, before breakfast, for at least 6 weeks.
-After 6 weeks, the dose may be increased to 2.5 mg once a day if needed.
+Initial dose: 1.25 mg orally once a day for at least 6 weeks.
+After 6 weeks, the dose may be increased to 2.5 mg orally once a day if needed.

 Usual Adult Dose for Depression:

-Initial: Apply one transdermal patch (6 mg/24 hours) to intact skin once every 24 hours.
+Initial dose: Apply one 6 mg/24 hours transdermal patch to intact skin once every 24 hours

 What other drugs will affect selegiline?